 An is an indefinite article.
 I usually try to avoid using the word itself in its own definition, but here it’s impossible.
 Why?
 “An” is used before words that start with a vowel (a, e, i, o , u, sometimes y), and words that start with a vowel sound.
 Article starts with a, so it’s preceded by “an.”

 An’s sister indefinite article, “A,” is used before words that start with a consonant (b, c, d, f, g, h, j, k, l, m, n, p, r, s, t, v, x, y, z), and words that start with a consonant sound.

 Lastly, what’s that “indefinite” business about?
 “An” and “A” precede words that mention a type of thing, but not one specific thing.
 “The” is an article that precedes words that mention one specific thing among many.

 “It’s Friday.
 Did you read an article about what’s happening this weekend?I want to see and be seen.”

-“I see your reading our local paper.
-Did you read the article about the mayor’s recent embezzlement scandal yet?”
+“I see you are reading our local news website.
+Did you see the article about the mayor’s recent embezzlement scandal?”

 [SIDEBAR: In marketing copy, you may notice “the” being used when an “a”/”an” would have sufficed.
 This is to add prestige to the product, to make it sound more one of a kind, special, or unique.]